Adiabatic theorem in the thermodynamic limit: Systems with a uniform gap

-for a large range of adiabatic parameters $\eta= \eta(\epsi)\ll 1$.
-Moreover, we prove a similar result for any initial state $\tilde \rho_0(t_0)$ that is the weak$^*$ limit of a sequence of rank one projections with range contained in the range of $P_*^{\Lambda}(t)$.
+uniformly for $t$ in compact sets.
+While for $\epsi=0$ this statement reduces to the standard adiabatic theorem \eqref{standardadi}, for $0<\epsi \ll1$ the right hand side of \eqref{IntroThm} is small if only if also $\eta$ is small, but not too small compared to $\epsi$, i.e.\ $ \epsi^{n/d}\ll \eta\ll1$ for some $n\in\N$.
+Physically, this means that the adiabatic approximation breaks down when the adiabatic switching occurs at times that exceed the lifetime of the NEASS, an effect that has already been observed in adiabatic theory for resonances before, see, e.g., ~\cite{AF,EH}.
+In addition, we prove a similar result for any initial state $\tilde \rho_0(t_0)$ that is the weak$^*$ limit of a sequence of rank one projections with range contained in the range of $P_*^{\Lambda}(t)$.
 In the case that there exists different such limits $\tilde \rho_0(t_0)$, an infinite volume version of Kato's parallel transport (including higher order corrections) is required for the construction of super-adiabatic states.

 The main motivation for proving such a type of adiabatic theorem stems from linear response theory and we refer to \cite{HT,MPT} for a discussion of the problem of rigorously justifying linear response theory for gapped extended systems and the role of our version of the adiabatic theorem in it.
 In \cite{HT} we also announced the results of the present paper and put them into context.